hashicorp/nomad/website/source/docs/jobspec/servicediscovery.html.md

 ## Assumptions

-* Consul 0.6 is needed for using the TCP checks.
+* Consul 0.6.0 or later is needed for using the TCP checks.

-* The Service Discovery feature in Nomad depends on Operators making sure that the Nomad client can reach the consul agent.
+* The service discovery feature in Nomad depends on operators making sure that the Nomad client can reach the Consul agent.

 * Nomad assumes that it controls the life cycle of all the externally discoverable services running on a host.

-* Tasks running inside Nomad also needs to reach out to the Consul agent if they want to use any of the Consul APIs.
+* Tasks running inside Nomad also need to reach out to the Consul agent if they want to use any of the Consul APIs.
 Ex: A task running inside a docker container in the bridge mode won't be able to talk to a Consul Agent running on the loopback interface of the host since the container in the bridge mode has it's own network interface and doesn't see interfaces on the global network namespace of the host.
-There are a couple of ways to solve this, one way is to run the container in the host networking mode, or make the Consul agent listen on an interface on the network namespace of the container.
+There are a couple of ways to solve this, one way is to run the container in the host networking mode, or make the Consul agent listen on an interface in the network namespace of the container.